 WHY PLANT BLUE HILL’S GRAFTED FRUIT TREES FOR DEER

-If you plant seedling grown trees you will have many variables, including an unpredictable drop.
-By looking at this Drop Time Chart you can select trees for your deer tree plot to produce all hunting season, or when you desire.
-Seedling grown trees will not give you the dependability that our grafted fruit trees will.
+If you plant seedling grown trees, you will have many variables, including an unpredictable drop.
+By looking at this Drop Time Chart, you can select trees for your deer tree plot to produce all hunting season or when you desire.
+Seedling grown trees will not give you the dependability of our grafted fruit trees.

-For Bow Hunters I would suggest finding trees of multiple species that drop in September, October, and November.
-Therefore hunter’s who prefer late season could stack your property by choosing trees of multiple species that drop December into January.
-For the most benefit to the deer on your property I would suggest planting trees that drop from August all the way to March.
-More importantly if you do this you could plant them strategically so that you would know what trees are dropping when and hunt over the falling fruit at any given time.
+For Bow Hunters, I would suggest finding trees of multiple species that drop in September, October, and November.
+Therefore hunters who prefer the late season could stack your property by choosing trees of multiple species that drop December into January.
+For the most benefit to the deer on your property, I would suggest planting trees that drop from August to March.
+More importantly, if you do this, you could plant them strategically so that you would know what trees are dropping when and hunt over the falling fruit at any given time.

 Best quality is priority